ARTFL-Project/text-pair/README.md

 #### Dependencies

--   Python 3.7 and up
+-   Python 3.8 and up
 -   Node and NPM
 -   PostgreSQL: you will need to create a dedicated database and create a user with read/write permissions on that database.
 You will also need to create the pg_trgm extension on that database by running the following command in the PostgreSQL shell: `CREATE EXTENSION pg_trgm;` run as a superuser.
--   A running instance of Apache with mod_wsgi configured

 #### Install script